ray-project/enhancements/reps/2024-10-18-train-tune-api-revamp/2024-10-18-train-tune-api-revamp.md

 </td>
 <td>

-These APIs will be duplicated in order to decouple the libraries.
-The Ray Train counterparts will still exist but may diverge as the libraries continue to be developed.
+These API imports will be moved in order to decouple the libraries.

 </td>
   </tr>